SifuMaster/kafka_project/README.md

 # Installation

-Create the needed Kafka Topics, exctract and rename the dataset
+Create the needed Kafka Topics, exctract and rename the dataset by simply running the given script
 ```sh
 ./preparation.sh
 ```